Zerox: Different versions of the 7" single

 Despite the fact that "Whip in My Valise" is credited as the single's B-side, 2000 copies of the single pressed in July 1980 instead have the song "Physical" (a version later featured on The B Sides single and Antmusic EP).
 This was done at the instruction of Do It chief Ian Tregoning who liked this recording.
 His enthusiasm was not shared by Ant, who later that year re-recorded the song and put it out on the B-side of his second single for CBS Records, "Dog Eat Dog", on which Ant can be heard saying, "Eat your heart out Do It!
-You can't do it, can ya?"
+You can't do it, can ya?".
+When Do It finally got to release "Physical" officially, scratched into the vinyl was the serial number "Dun It".

 The song "Zerox" was originally entitled "I'm a Xerox Machine", and was intended to be the second of two singles for Decca Records, with Kick as the B-side.
 These versions were recorded November 1978 at RAK Studios, produced by Snips.
 Ant planned to include the band's "Antmanifesto" as an insert with the single.
 For the eventual release of "Zerox", these recordings were discarded in favour of the May 1979 Roundhouse recording.
 A spoof Decca label for the A-side, under the title "Zerox Machine (I'm A)" was printed in issue 3 of Ant fanzine Antics in the 90s in 1993.